LibreChat

 Finally, click on

-to save your action.
-Go back, and then click onSave
+Createto save your action.
+Go back, and then click onSaveto save your agent.

 Congratulations 🎉.
 LibreChat is connected to Anyquery.